okonomichiyaki/supercat/010-campaign.md

 <#ifdef campaign>
 ## Fates

-Each Fate has its own set of procedures and priorities which will drive the bot's behavior.
+Each Fate has its own set of procedures and priorities which will supplement the generic procedures to drive the bot's behavior.
 Some Fates have instructions for specific cards, and some Fates have additional rules for handling mechanics which pose a complication for solo play.
-Others will have general information for how other bots will interact with the mechanics introduced by the Fate (e.g. Faithful cards).
+Others will have general information for how other bots will interact with the mechanics introduced by the Fate. *(for example, Faithful cards and Golems)*

 Each Fate's procedures are arranged by Act.
 When consulting the page corresponding to the active bot's Fate, refer to the section for the current Act only.
 Check the bot's Fate **once** each turn when explicitly directed to, depending on how the bot's card is selected: